LcNguyn/RouterCaster/README.md

 The user will be able to make comparison between them and their selected friend’s statistics.

  ###  Manage settings
-The user will be able to manage how many routes will be able to be displayed on their map.
+The user will be able to choose to display their friend’s avatars, name or both on the map with friend’s location The user will be able to manage how many routes will be able to be displayed on their map.
 The user will be able to manage their prefer units to input for each route.
 The user will be able to manage their personal account.